YuxiangLiuGC/JavaCoding/Solution.md

         if(row<0 || col<0 || row==board.length || col==board[0].length){
             return;
         }
-        // All the 'O's that touch the edge grids are not to be flipped to 'X'
+        // All the 'O's that touch the edge cells are not to be flipped to 'X'
         // So mark them '*' first
         if(board[row][col]=='O'){
             board[row][col]='*';
         }
-        if(row>1 && board[row-1][col]=='O'){
+        // Going up and make sure not touching the upper edge cells if(row>1 && board[row-1][col]=='O'){
             helper(board, row-1, col);
         }